 What To Look For When Buying An African Grey Parrot

-Before you buy an African grey parrot, have some questions in mind.
-Look out for any behavioral problems that could indicate that it has had a traumatic experience as these are likely to stay with the parrot for the remainder of its life.
-Whether you purchase an African grey from a pet store or reputable breeder, ask the following questions:
+Look out for any behavioral problems that could indicate that it has had a traumatic experience, as these are likely to stay with the parrot for the remainder of its life.

 - Is the parrot healthy?
-Ask the seller for a health background and written declaration
+Ask the seller for the bird’s health background and a written declaration.

 - What’s the parrot’s age?
-Obtain proof of age, especially if you’re payiing a premium
+Obtain proof of age, especially if you’re paying a premium.

-- Does the seller have the appropriate paperwork?
-If not, find an alternative seller
+- Does the seller have the right paperwork?
+If not, find an alternative seller.

-To prevent issues, buy from a reputable seller who has a long history of breeding African greys.
-Similarly, make sure they have the correct CITES Article 10 certificates.
+To prevent issues, buy from a reputable seller with a long history of breeding African greys.
+Similarly, ensure they have the correct CITES Article 10 certificates.